 - Weird Tales 1953-1954 edition--Thorpe & Porter of Leicester printed twenty-eight issues of Weird Tales with roughly the same contents of selected American issues from July 1949 to May 1954.

 In addition, British readers would have seen Christine Campbell Thomson's Not At Night series.
 Printed in a dozen volumes between 1925 and 1937, the stories from the Not At Night series numbered 170 in all.
 One hundred of those stories came from Weird Tales.
-(1) The upshot of all this is that Weird Tales and a taste for weird fiction had, by 1946, made the crossing to Great Britain.
+(1) The upshot of all this is that Weird Tales and a taste for weird fiction had, by 1946, made the crossing to the United Kingdom.

 As I said, Strange Tales of the Mysterious and Supernatural lasted all of two issues dated six months apart.
 That suggests either a semi-annual schedule or real trouble.
 We should remember that Britain underwent a period of severe austerity after the war ended.
 (2) The British Strange Tales would have suffered from economic hard times just as its American predecessor had.
 In any case, the publisher was--ironically--Utopian Publications of London.
 The editor is unknown.